 i You qualify if you have lived on a permanent basis, in a prescribed northern zone (Zone A) or a prescribed intermediate zone (Zone B) for a continuous period of at least six consecutive months.
 Prescribed zones can be found on CRA’s website.

 a) the number and address of webpages or websites that your business generates income from.
 If you have more than 5, provide the 5 that generate the most income, and,

 b) the percentage of income generated from the Internet (if you do not know the exact percentage, provide an estimate).

 i According to CRA, Internet business activities include any activity where you earn income from your webpage, websites, or Apps.
 Information only webpages and websites like directories or ads will not generally trigger this information requirement.

 If you have children up to the age of 17, have you received the Canada Child Benefit (CCB)?

-Did you incur costs to access medical intervention required in order to conceive a child which was not previously allowed as a medical expense?
+Did you incur costs to access medical intervention required in order to conceive a child that was not previously allowed as a medical expense?

 D. Other – Learn More

-1. Installments required for 2018?
+1. Installments required?
 Sign up for CRA’s Pre-Authorized Debit Arrangement.

 i This is an online service-payment option which authorizes CRA to withdraw a pre-determined payment amount directly from a bank account on a specific date to pay taxes.
 This may help avoid penalties on late and/or missing in installment payments.